Categories

 Best Christmas Shopping in the Derbyshire Dales

-Derbyshire Dales council are once again making parking free after 2pm in all council car parks, providing an excellent incentive to do at least some of our Christmas shopping in person in some of Derbyshire’s loveliest high streets.
+Derbyshire Dales council traditionally offer free parking after 2pm in all council car parks in December* providing an excellent incentive to do at least some of our Christmas shopping in person in some of Derbyshire’s loveliest high streets.

 Ashbourne

 Ashbourne is an attractive market town with cobbled streets and plenty to look at.
-If you get there early you can usually park for free at the rugby and cricket club on 12 Cokayne Ave, DE6 1ER which is just a few minutes’ walk into the pretty town centre, via the park if you wish.
 Start with an aesthetically pleasing breakfast at The Little Shed, or a sensational seasonal latte at F’Coffee and then peruse the wealth of independent shops.
 I particularly like Handmade Ashbourne which stocks over fifty UK designers and makers.

 Bakewell